 Dental Implant Crowns in a Single Visit with CEREC CAD CAM

-The second stage of a dental implant procedure (generally four to six months after the original implant procedure) is the placement of the final crowns and/or bridges or dental implant supported hybrid prosthesis.
-The second phase takes place four (for lower jawbone implants to six months (for upper jawbone implants) after the original surgery, allowing time for the implant to ossify with the bone.
+The second stage of a dental implant procedure is the placement of the final crowns and/or bridges or dental implant supported hybrid prosthesis.
+The second phase takes place four (for lower jawbone implants) to six months (for upper jawbone implants) after the original surgery, allowing time for the implant to ossify with the bone.
 As with all procedures at Smiles Peru, the implant rehabilitation is done by a specialist, who will have helped plan the placement of the implant/s during the original surgery to ensure the best possible final result.

 Why Smiles Peru for my dental implants?